dan-dervich/all-for-water/README.md

 [x] Stainless steel needle valve from 1/2" - 2"
 [x] reordenar tanks, primero tanks frp, luego brine tanks, luego accessorios [x] pagina ind de plunger pumps CAT
-[ ] check if maybe products that are in two segments marca and segment not appear twice if only products in page, for example toray uf membranes and MBR membranes
+[ ] Make segments point to brand if product is in brand and segment.
 [ ] change order of products in membrane so that two products don't appear in a row because of segmentation [ ] carbon granular SEO
 [ ] resina cationica SEO